Shattered Ceilings and Unbalanced Homes: Why do women get asked “How do you juggle it all?”

 The holiday season, while often associated with joy and celebration, can pose unique challenges for many, including those on the journey of eating disorder recovery.
 Navigating social gatherings, festive meals, and the emphasis on indulgence can be triggering for individuals with a history of disordered eating.

 Eating disorders manifest in various forms and with a range of symptoms.
-They are generally caused by a mix of biological, environmental and psychological factors.
+They are generally caused by biological, environmental and psychological factors.

-Each person’s recovery journey is shaped by their unique experiences, triggers, and coping mechanisms.
-It’s essential to acknowledge that recovery is not a linear path; setbacks may occur, but they don’t negate the progress made.
+Unique experiences, triggers, and coping mechanisms shape each person’s recovery journey.
+It’s essential to acknowledge that recovery is not a linear path; setbacks may occur, but they don’t negate progress.

 Tips for Managing Recovery During the Holidays